The Minutes (album)

-The Minutes (stylised as the minutes) is the eighth solo studio album by English singer Alison Moyet, released on 3 May 2013 by Cooking Vinyl.
+The Minutes (stylised as the minutes) is the eighth solo studio album by English singer-songwriter Alison Moyet, released on 3 May 2013 by Cooking Vinyl.

 It is the first album of new material released since 2007's The Turn, and marked a return to her electronic roots.
 Although while creating the album Moyet stated that it was not aimed at the charts, it debuted at number five on the UK Albums Chart with first-week sales of 13,536 copies, Moyet's highest-charting studio album since Raindancing reached number two in 1987.
 The Minutes received overwhelmingly positive reviews from music critics, many of whom referred to the album as her "best in decades".

 Background

 Moyet announced on BBC Radio 6 Music that her new album with Guy Sigsworth would be released in 2012.
 However, in February 2012, Moyet wrote on Twitter: "I appear to have forfeited my recording deal because I won't do reality TV.
 No-one needs to make an album that badly.
 Tea anyone?"
 In a June 2012 interview with Touchbase Magazine, Moyet confirmed that she was still recording her album and that she was not rushing it, stating she could not envisage it being released before January 2013.
 When describing its sound and theme, Moyet said, "It's quite dark and definitely not aimed at the charts... it has an electronic bias, but isn't retro.
 I'm not listening to anything current or referring back to anything with this album and they [the songs] aren't influenced by what's going on.
 It will stand apart."

 On 22 January 2013, it was announced via Moyet's official Facebook page that she had signed a worldwide deal with the London-based record label Cooking Vinyl.
 On 31 January 2013, it was revealed in a press release that the album was set to be released in May 2013.

 On 18 February 2013, it was revealed via Facebook that the new album would be titled The Minutes along with one of its tracks "Changeling" made available as a free download via Moyet's newly relaunched website.
 The Minutes is described as "a unique collection of captivating songs that incorporate elements of high-end modern pop, club sounds, R&B and electronic experimentation."

 "I avoided listening to anything during the process of writing and recording this album, choosing instead to be led by my own melodic voice, the one I now find myself with 30-years-in.
 Guy Sigsworth returns me to a programmer's world and marries it with perfect musicality.
 I have been waiting for him.
 We have made an album mindless of industry mores that apply to middle-aged women and have shunned all talk of audiences, demographics and advert jazz covers.
 This has easily been my happiest studio experience."